Physician Assistant Overview

 We prepare students to pass the National Commission on Certification of Physician Assistants (NCCPA) examination.
 Graduates of our program are educated to practice in any field of medicine they choose.

-Graduates of the Mercy College PA Program are employed in some of the best hospital centers in and around the Tri-State area within the following medical specialties:
+Graduates of the Mercy University PA Program are employed in some of the best hospital centers in and around the Tri-State area within the following medical specialties:

 - Outpatient medicine or primary care

 - General surgery

 Others are employed in hospital-based medicine, critical care, urology, pain management, rehabilitation medicine, breast surgery, oncology, pediatrics, addictive medicine, dermatology and interventional radiology.